pxiangwu/Persistent-Homology-Localization-Algorithms/README.md

      - To compile, first need to include the blitz library: `/Third_Party/`.
 To avoid the deprecation warnings, add `_CRT_SECURE_NO_WARNINGS` and `_SCL_SECURE_NO_WARNINGS` to the compile options, which can be set in Project Properties -> C/C++ -> Preprocessor -> Preprocessor Definitions.

 2. **Linux/macOS**:
-     - This code has been tested on G++ version 4.8.4, and any version after G++ 4.7 should also work.
-Note that versions prior to G++ 4.7 will fail to compile since c++11 is better supported after G++ 4.7.
+     - This code has been tested on G++ version 4.8.4, and any version after G++ 4.8.1 should also work (since GCC 4.8.1 has a complete concurrency support).
 To install latest gcc/g++ compiler on Ubuntu, please follow the tutorial: [How to install latest gcc on Ubuntu LTS](https://gist.github.com/application2000/73fd6f4bf1be6600a2cf9f56315a2d91 "How to install latest gcc on Ubuntu LTS (12.04, 14.04, 16.04)").
      - To compile, just use the `Makefile` provided.

 To ease the pain of compiling the codes, precompiled executables are also provided in  the release branch.
 For Windows executables, they were generated on Windows 8.1.
 For Linux executable, it was generated on Ubuntu 14.04.